Information for People Stopped and Searched

 Further Cumbria Stop Search statistics can also be found at Police.uk click here.

-Section 60 of the Criminal Justice and Public Order Act 1994 gives police the right to search people in a defined area, during a specific time period if they believe serious violence will take place or a person is carrying weapons.
+Section 60 of the Criminal Justice and Public Order Act 1994 gives police the right to search people in a defined area, during a specific time period if they believe serious violence may take place or a person is carrying weapons.

 Lay Observation Scheme